Secure the NAT Port Redirection connections by Port Knocking

 • Configure the first Port Knock Port

-• Scan the Qrcode by a phone with the Google Authenticator installed.
+• Scan the Qrcode by a phone with the Google Authenticator installed or copy the TOTP secret then paste it to the DrayTek PortKnocking Tool.

 • Enter the 6 digit code from the phone to the Validation Code field in the router’s Web, then click Verify.